secretflow/psi/docs/getting_started.rst

 Welcome to SecretFlow PSI Library.
 There are multiple methods to use PSI/PIR.

-* C++ binaries, you could build the binary or with release docker image.
+* C++ binaries, you could build the binary or with release docker image: `secretflow/release-ci:latest` (`secretflow/release-ci-aarch64:latest` for ARM).
 * Python packages

     * `SPU <https://pypi.org/project/spu/>`_ warps the library as Python bindings.
 You could call PSI/PIR with spu.